Jagiellonian University, July 22nd – 24th, 2020

-Individual paper and panel contributions are welcomed for the fifth annual international conference of the European Popular Culture Association (EPCA), to be held at the Université Paris Ouest in Nanterre, just outside Paris (Faculty of Foreign Languages and Cultures), July 20th – 22nd, 2016.
+Individual paper and panel contributions are welcomed for the ninth annual international conference of the European Popular Culture Association (EPCA), to be held at Jagiellonian University, Kraków, Poland, July 22nd – 24th, 2020.

-EUPOP 2016 will explore European popular culture in all its various forms.
-This includes, but is by no means limited to, the following topics: European Film (past and present), Television, Music, Celebrity, The Body, Fashion, New Media, Popular Literature and Graphic Novels, Queer Studies, Sport, Curation, and Digital Culture.
+EUPOP 2020 will explore European popular culture in all its various forms.
+This includes, but is by no means limited to, the following topics: Climate Change in Popular Culture, European Film (past and present), Television, Music, Costume and Performance, Celebrity, The Body, Fashion, New Media, Popular Literature and Graphic Novels, Queer Studies, Sport, Curation, and Digital Culture.
+We also welcome abstracts which reflect the various ways of how the idea of relationship between Europe and popular culture could be formed and how the current tur-moil in European identity (e.g. the legacy of totalitarianism and fascism), union, its borders and divisions are portrayed in popular cultural themes and contents.

-Proposals comprising a 300-word abstract, your full name, affiliation, and contact details (as a Word-file attachment, not a PDF) should be submitted to Graham Roberts (email@example.com) by February 29th, 2016.
-Receipt of proposals will be acknowledged via e-mail.
+Proposals comprising a 300-word abstract, your full name, affiliation, and contact details (as a Word-file attachment, not a PDF) should be submitted to Kari Kallioniemi (firstname.lastname@example.org) by 29.02.2020.
+Receipt of proposals will be acknowledged via e-mail, and the decision of ac-ceptance will be notified within two weeks of submission.

-The conference draft program will be announced in May 2016, along with the conference registration and accommodation details.
-The likely conference fee will be 200 euros (student), and 250 euros (other).
-The fee includes coffees, lunches, evening reception & dinner, and EPCA Membership (includes the subscription of the European Journal of Popular Culture, Intellect Press).
+The conference draft program will be announced in May 2020, along with the conference regis-tration and accommodation details.
+The likely conference fee will be 150 euros (student), and 200 euros (other).
+The fee includes coffees, lunches, evening reception & dinner, and EPCA Membership (includes subscription to the European Journal of Popular Culture, Intellect Press).

 The European Popular Culture Association